penelopeysm/NvimToREPLColor.jl/README.md

 You can use `nvim2juliarepl -h` to see all options.

+**Note:** Neovim, especially with tree-sitter installed, has many more syntax highlighting groups than Julia's REPL.
+For example, tree-sitter will define extra syntax groups for things like built-in types, etc., but there is no way to identify and highlight these specifically in the REPL.
-**Note:** Neovim has more syntax highlighting groups than Julia's REPL, so this is really a best-effort attempt to reproduce your colorscheme.
+So this is really a best-effort attempt to reproduce your colorscheme.
-It won't be perfect, especially if you are using treesitter's highlighting as well.
+It won't be perfect.
 However, it should be good enough for a first pass!

 Improvements to this are very welcome!